harsimranDhillonn/Project_DD/README.md

 - As it would be time consuming and a hassle for users to enter credentials on these 3 different delivery service sites the extracted delivery prices are what one would see from a regular account without being Premium.
 Doordash offers $0 delivery fee for first time orders hence I could only produce it.
 - Temporary Special offers provided to regular customers are also not considered.
 - Restaurant's need to be open for delivery.
-- This application was simply createed to test skills and is not being used for any commercial gain.
+- This application was simply created to test skills and is not being used for any commercial gain.

 Author: Harsimran Dhillon